disc-o/disco_app/README.md

 }
 ```

 Note that the key is encoded and signed in [JSON Web Tokens](jwt.io) format so that we can make sure the scope, audience, expire time, everything about our token is not changed by anyone because we signed the token using a key known only to us.
 You may refer to the website for more information.
+Also, according to [this answer on Stackoverflow](https://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers), our URL *should* be within the 2000 character limit.
+However we're dealing with servers instead of browsers so even if it exceeded the length limit it should be no problem....

 #### Step 2: Request and transfer *Key B*